denoiSplit: a method for joint microscopy image splitting and unsupervised denoising: Noise model generation

 \subsection{Performance comparison among different noise model generation procedures}

-To assess how performance varies depending upon the methodology used for noise model creation which have been described above subsections, we train \denoiSplit three times, each time with its noise model computed using a different way.
-In~\cref{fig:noiseModelMultipleWays}, we show the performance comparison. denoiSplit$+S_\infty$ denotes the case when one has access to microscope. denoiSplit$+S1$ denotes the case when one works with a noisy and its clean data pair. denoiSplit$+N2V$ denotes the case when one obtains the clean data after denoising with N2V.
+\figNoiseModelComparison To assess how performance varies depending upon the methodology used for noise model creation which have been described above subsections, we train \denoiSplit three times, each time with its noise model computed using a different way.
+In~\cref{fig:noiseModelMultipleWays}, we show the performance comparison. denoiSplit$+S_\infty$ simulates the case when one has access to a microscope.
+For every clean pixel, one has multiple corresponding noisy pixels. denoiSplit$+S1$ denotes the case when one works with a noisy and the corresponding clean data pair.
+Note that, unlike the previous case, for every clean pixel, there is exactly one noisy pixel.

+denoiSplit$+N2V$ denotes the case when one obtains the clean data after denoising with N2V.
 We train them on two tasks namely ER \vs. CCPs and ER \vs. MT over four Gaussian noise levels with Poisson noise ($\lambda=1000$) enabled.
 As can be observed from the plots, we don't see a large difference between the three approaches.

 This performance evaluation encourages \denoiSplit to be used on publicly available datasets and for proof-of-concept evaluations since it shows that having access to the microscope does not give large performance improvements and the \textbf{bottleneck in denoising-splitting is essentially the splitting task}. \figDenoisingSplittingComparison \figCalibrationMmseVariation